boazsegev/facil.io/README.md

 }
 ```

+**SSL/TLS?** - possible, but you'll have to write it in.

+Since most web applications (Node.js, Ruby etc') end up running behind load balancers and proxies, it is often that the SSL layer is handled by intermediaries.

-I should note that although it's possible to implement SSL/TLS support using `lib-server`'s read-write hooks (`Server.rw_hooks`), I did not write this implementation since I'm still looking into OpenSSL alternatives (which has a difficult API and I fear for it's thread safety).
+But, if you need to expose the application directly to the web, it is possible to implement SSL/TLS support using `lib-server`'s read-write hooks (`Server.rw_hooks`).

+I did not write this implementation since I'm still looking into OpenSSL alternatives (which has a difficult API and I fear for it's thread safety as far as concurrency goes) and since it isn't a priority for many use-cases (such as fast micro-services running behind a proxy that manages the SSL/TLS layer).

+---

 ## Background information